alex3493/greetings-api/Readme.md

 - [Vue](https://github.com/alex3493/greetings-ui)
 - [React](https://github.com/alex3493/greetings-react-ui)

 These projects are preconfigured to work with default docker API installation.

-Use UI registration form to create a user before logging in.
+You can log in as admin using default credentials (admin@greetings.com / password) and/or use UI registration form to create a user.

 Keep in mind that all users registered in UI are **regular** users (role USER).
-More feature testing requires **admin** role users, so create some admins with `#php bin/console app:add-user` console command in order to be able to log in as admin.
+Some features testing require **admin** role users, if you need more admin users you can create them with `#php bin/console app:add-user` console command.

-**Important: we are using HTTPS with self-signed SSL certificate for local development!** Even if you are going to test using UI installation, do not forget step 10 from installation instructions, otherwise all requests to API with result in certificate error.
+**Important: we are using HTTPS with self-signed SSL certificate for local development!** Even if you are going to test using UI installation, do not forget step 5 from installation instructions, otherwise all requests to API with result in certificate error.

 ## What's next